-13.1.17 By Water Meter
+13.4.13 By Water Meter

-Relays 2, 3, and 4 can be configured to operate for a specified amount of time based on a specified amount of flow through the water meter inputs.
+Relays 1, 2, 3, and 4 can be configured to operate for a specified amount of time based on a specified amount of flow through the water meter inputs.
 MTR1, MTR2 or the sum of BOTH water meter inputs can activate the relay.

-From the RELAY OPTIONS screen press"3" WATER METER.
+From the RELAY OPTIONS screen press"4" BY WATER METER.

 Select either MTR1 or MTR2 or BOTH as the trigger for the relay.

 Use the keypad to enter the amount of flow before the relay is activated.
-Press "ENT".
-Enter the amount of time that the relay will be activated.
 Press "ENT".